ixxtron/automation/github-actions/101_INTRO_actions.md

 - [Continuous Integration Based Workflows](https://github.com/actions/starter-workflows)
 - [Automation Based Workflows](https://github.com/actions/starter-workflows/tree/main/automation)

-# Adding a GitHub Actions workflow to an existing repo ( < 5 minutes)
+# Adding a GitHub Actions workflow
+To an existing repo ( < 5 minutes)
+---
 1. From your repository on GitHub, create a new file in the `.github/workflows` directory named `superlinter.yml`
 2. Copy the following `YAML` contents into the `superlinter.yml` file.
 Note: If your default branch is not main, update the value of `DEFAULT_BRANCH` to match your repository's default branch name.
 `name: Super-Linter`